Kukuster/SumStatsRehab/README.md

 python3 SSrehab.py fix --INPUT "29559693.tsv" --OUTPUT "SSrehab_fixed/29559693" --dbsnp-1 "dbSNP_155_b38.1.tsv.gz" --dbsnp-2 "dbSNP_155_b38.2.tsv.gz" --chain-file "hg19_to_hg38.chain" --freq-db TOPMED
 ```

 As the normal process of `fix`, a report will be generated for the input file, as well as for the file after each step of processing.
-Depending on the availability of invalid/missing data in the GWAS SS file and the input arguments, a different number of steps may be required for a complete run of `fix` command, with 1 or 2 _loops_ ran on the GWAS SS file.
+Depending on the availability of invalid/missing data in the GWAS SS file and the input arguments, a different number of steps may be required for a complete run of the `fix` command, with 1 or 2 _loops_ performed on the GWAS SS file.
 All steps are performed automatically without prompt.
-The process of `fix`ing is represented in logging to the stanard output, and may take anywhere from 5 minutes to 1.5 hours, depending on the size of the file and the number of steps.
+The process of `fix`ing is represented in logging to the standard output and may take anywhere from 5 minutes to 1.5 hours, depending on the size of the file and the number of steps.

 As a result, if 1 loop was required to fix the file, then the resulting file will be available with the suffix `.SSrehabed.tsv`.
 If 2 loops were required, then the resulting file is available with the suffix `.SSrehabed-twice.tsv`.